November 22, 2022 posted in Construction, Design and Engineering

 Building professionals should understand early in the design process about connection points for building services.
 Somewhere between all the code books and the operations manuals, there are some practical minimums for equipment clearances.
 Only veteran modelers are savvy enough to show such clearance zones within the computer’s representations.
 And often, those who have worked in the field have insights into where following the manual or meeting the minimum code requirement isn’t going to provide the best result.

-Prior to 3D modeling, it was necessary to hold clash review meetings so everyone could crowd in together to see the issues for the first time.
+Prior to this change, it was necessary to hold clash review meetings so everyone could crowd in together to see the issues for the first time.
 Now tracking issues and sharing them can occur within minutes of identification.
 We can keep the topical dialogue outside of regularly scheduled meetings.
 Instead of walking into a model review meeting and not knowing what issues will be raised or that you’ll be tasked to fix, team members can turn to assignments on the tracked issues list.

 Meetings can then be used to check and confirm that things have been (or soon will be) resolved.
 We can delve deeper into an issue, increasing both awareness and the possibility that someone else on the team may have a better idea of how to resolve the conflict.